Schlaubischlump/shairport-metadatareader-python/Readme.md

 sleep(60) # receive data for 60 seconds
 listener.stop_listening()
 ```

+## Events
 Beside the current track information you can listen for the following events in the same manner as in the above example:
 - `connected`: True if a device is connected, otherwise false.
 - `dacp_id`: Current DACP-ID of connected device.
 - `active_remote`: Active remote token used to remote control the airplay device.